calmm-js/partial.lenses/README.md

   be an array without indices (ignoring length), the whole result will be undefined.

-**NOTE:** There is a gotcha related to deleting elements from an array.
+**NOTE:** There is a gotcha related to removing elements from an array.
 Namely, when the last element is removed, the result is `undefined` rather than an empty array.
-This is by design, because this allows the deletion to propagate upwards.
-It is not uncommon, however, to have cases where deleting the last element from an array must not remove the array itself.
+This is by design, because this allows the removal to propagate upwards.
+It is not uncommon, however, to have cases where removing the last element from an array must not remove the array itself.
 In such cases you want to use `L.required([])` to access the array.
 Consider the following examples without `L.required([])`:

 ```js
 > L.remove(0, ["a", "b"])